chuckcscccl/rustlr/chapter4.md

 ```

 An enum is created for each non-terminal symbol of the grammar that appears on the left-hand side of multiple production rules.
 The name of the enum is the
 same as the name of the non-terminal.
+The names of the variants are derived from the labels given to the left-hand side nonterminal, or are automatically generated from the nonterminal name and the rule number (e.g. `Expr_8`).
+A special `Nothing` variant is also created to represent a default.[^footnote 1] The 'absyntype' of the grammar will be set to `ES`, the symbol declared to be 'topsym'.

 There is essentially an enum variant for each production rule of this non-terminal.
 Each variant is composed of the right-hand side
 symbols of the rule that are associated with non-unit types.
-The names of the variants are derived from the labels given to the left-hand side nonterminal, or are automatically generated from the nonterminal name and the rule number (e.g. `Expr_8`).
-A special `Nothing` variant is also created to represent a default.[^footnote 1] The 'absyntype' of the grammar will be set to `ES`, the symbol declared to be 'topsym'.
+Unit typed values
+can also become part of the enum if the symbol is given a label.
+For example:
+  **` E:acase -->  a E `**  where terminal symbol `a` is of unit type, will result in a enum variant
+`acase(LBox<E>)`. whereas
+  **` E:acase -->  a:m E `**
+will result in a variant `acase((),LBox<E>)`

 A struct is created for non-terminals symbols that appears on the
 left-hand side of exactly one production rule.
 The name of the struct